Skip to main content

 • \( b_{n} \) : the sine components

-• n : the harmonic number
+• n : the harmonic index

 The coefficients determine how much of each wave contributes to the final signal.